#DPTSTUDENT CHAT TOPIC FOR WEDNESDAY, FEBRUARY 20, 2013: SHOULD PTS HAVE RADIOLOGY PRIVILEGES?

 The Ultimate Log ‘N Blog for PT app!

 Screen Shot of ProtoGeoI wish I had this newly released app last week during CSM 2013!
 Moves by Protogeo Oy, brings a sweet new movement tracker to the field of personal data monitoring.
-With no need to purchase a new device, charge it, or risk losing it, Moves is a smart phone app that uses a combination of your phone’s accelerometer and some server-based processing to determine what you are doing and when.
+With no need to purchase a new device, charge it, or risk losing it, Moves is a smartphone app that uses a combination of your phone’s accelerometer and some server-based processing to determine what you are doing and when.
 Cycling?
 Got it.
 Running?
 Got it.
 Driving to the next trailhead?
 Got it covered.
-(I wouldn’t swim with your phone…but…)
+This innovative solution highlights the capabilities of app development companies, showcasing how they can create tools that seamlessly integrate into our daily lives.
+(I wouldn’t swim…) with your phone…but…)

 I’d like to see a social component developed on this, but you can share screenshots or summaries of your feats with friends easily enough.
 This may just be the app every DPT Student needs to track their miles for the Log N’ Blog for PT fundraiser.
 And, it’s FREE!
 Enjoy!